Red Bull KTM Factory Racing: Development of the RC16

-KTM have a well-established presence amongst off-road motorcycle sport and decided to enter MotoGP in the premier class of motorcycle road racing.
+KTM have a well-established presence amongst off-road motorcycle sport and entered MotoGP in the premier class of motorcycle road racing.

 In September 2014, Pit Beirer announced that KTM were to start in MotoGP for 2017, even though work on the project had not started.
 A year and a half before their MotoGP debut, KTM tested their V4 engine for the first time, a configuration designed to use a steel trellis frame chassis only used by this team.

 In October 2015, the KTM RC16 was track-tested on for the first time at the Red Bull Ring with Alex Hofmann as the first test rider on the bike.
 The team carried out further testing at circuits such as Circuit Ricardo Tormo, Circuito de Jerez, Brno Circuit, Misano World Circuit Marco Simoncelli and Mugello Circuit whilst using test riders, Mika Kallio, Randy De Puniet, Karel Abraham and Thomas Lüthi.